 Unusual natural phenomena

-Now you know a lot about natural phenomena and you can accurately find those characteristic of a particular season :)
+Now you know a lot about natural phenomena and can accurately find those characteristic of a particular season :)

 The most common natural phenomena in winter: